Mir-Taher Mazloomi

 Mir Taher Mazloomi (میرطاهر مظلومی; born 26 February 1975, in Tehran) is an Iranian actor and voice actor.

 Biography

 He is a theater graduate and started his artistic activity by participating in the classes of Professor Saarigian.

-Mirtaher Mazloumi went to the theater stage for the first time in 1988, and then in 1999, he entered television with the series of so-and-so stories.After that, he entered the cinema in 2001 with the movie Saghi.
+Mirtaher Mazloumi went to the theater stage for the first time in 1988, and then in 1999, he entered television with the series of so-and-so stories.
+After that, he entered the cinema in 2001 with the movie Saghi.

 In addition to acting, Mazloumi is also active in dubbing and has spoken for different characters in many movies.
-Among the most important works are Gol Mehraboni's works, Oh Fish and Pond, X Large, Samurai in Berlin, Dynamite, Confiscation, Controversy at the Wedding, Two Brides, Nim, Iran Burger, The Season of Puberty, The Sound That Remains, Dismissals, Carnival He mentioned death, when we are all asleep, and the series of nurses, we will relax, Kimia, Rekhneh, Boi Baran, Samdan, Ta Soraya, The 30th Day, The Sheriff, and Rozgar Gharib.
+Among his most important works are Gol Mehraboni's works, Oh Fish and Pond, X Large, Samurai in Berlin, Dynamite, Confiscation, Controversy at the Wedding, Two Brides, Nim, Iran Burger, The Season of Puberty, The Sound That Remains, Dismissals, Carnival He mentioned death, when we are all asleep, and the series of nurses, we will relax, Kimia, Rekhneh, Boi Baran, Samdan, Ta Soraya, The 30th Day, The Sheriff, and Rozgar Gharib.